-For those seeking an experience like no other, Madagascar, Africa is the perfect destination.
-The fourth largest island in the world, it was torn away from African and Indian landmasses millions of years ago after an earthquake that set it adrift.
-The result is a truly unique island considered by some to be the most bio-diverse place on earth.
+For those seeking an off-the-beaten-track destination like no other, Madagascar is the perfect place to go.
+It is the fourth largest island in the world, and was torn away from the African and Indian landmasses millions of years ago after an earthquake that set it adrift.
+The result is a truly unique island, considered by some to be the most bio-diverse place on earth.

 Much of Madagascar is still wild and undeveloped consisting of breathtaking mountains, lush forests and vibrant coral reefs beckoning to be explored.
 As stunning as this island is, however, travellers must arm themselves with the following information in order to remain safe during their journey.

 Steer clear of any protests, demonstrations or political gatherings which can turn violent quickly.
 In addition, the Ambohijatovo, Lac Anosy, Antaninarenina and Analakely areas and military barracks should be avoided, as they have been subject to political gatherings resulting in outbreaks of violence.

 There has been an increase in violence, including armed robberies, around the capital, Antananarivo and southern districts of Toliara and Fianarantsoa provinces. be vigilant in markets and busy areas, especially at night.
 If you plan to travel to these areas, you may want to consider hiring a reputable guide.